 Yes, you may first have to learn what true hunger is to you.
 It may be an uncomfortable, gnawing sensation in the stomach, or headaches, irritability, lightheadedness, or sudden fatigue.
-Many have a hard time determining true hunger: most of their lives they’ve been following cultural and social cues.
+Many have a hard time determining true hunger: they’ve been following cultural and social cues most of their lives.
 And for some, the addictiveness of highly processed foods generates false hunger and cravings.

-But with the practice of “Eating Only When Hungry” you never feel deprived or hungry, because you allow yourself to eat when your body tells you it needs fuel and nutrients.
-Intermittent Fasting however, requires discipline in ignoring your hunger signals.
-On your 500-calorie day or your fasting day, you will no doubt be staring lovingly at your refrigerator!
+But with the practice of “Eating Only When Hungry,” you never feel deprived or hungry because you allow yourself to eat when your body tells you it needs fuel and nutrients.
+Intermittent Fasting, however, requires discipline in ignoring your hunger signals.
+On your 500-calorie day or fasting day, you will no doubt be staring lovingly at your refrigerator!

 The cautions and disadvantages . . .

 Athletes or those who train regularly (especially with intense training) may also have to be cautious when Intermittent Fasting.
 After all, you need to fuel your physical exertions.
 But on the other hand, athletic pursuits when you are Intuitive Eating?
-Definitely not a problem.
+Not a problem.

 A ‘social’ downside . . .

 Most of us eat by the clock.
 Lunch is usually around noon.
 If you aren’t hungry then or you are fasting, you’ll be looked at strangely by your lunch mates when you order only herbal tea (believe me, I’ve been there).
 Or you risk insulting your hostess when you say “no thanks” to the muffin from a family recipe handed down by Great Aunt Pearl (sigh, I’ve been there too).
 You may also, like me, be accused of being orthorexic (obsessed with healthy eating), anorexic, or a fanatic.
-And if you've ever been on a diet in the past, you might be accused of being “on another diet.”
+And if you have a history of dieting, you might be accused of being “on another diet.”